Rebecca Newnham MA(RCA) FRBS

-Rebecca Newnham works predominately as a sculptor and designer and current work illustrates scientific concepts such as energy transference.
+Rebecca Newnham works predominately as a sculptor and designer.
+Current work illustrates scientific ideas such as waves of energy and sound.
 Her materials lead approach is informed by an understanding of glass, bronze, concrete, fiberglass.
-She is a skilled maker and usually creates her own work with teams of assistants and in collaboration with structural engineers Packman Lucas.
-Sculpture can be static or kinetic, some float or suspend or rotate.
+She is a skilled maker and usually creates her own work with teams of assistants.
+The sculpture is iconic and can be static or kinetic: some float or suspend or rotate.

-At the same time, Rebecca has a significant body of work 10 groups of sculpture, at Doddington Hall.
+Simultaneously in 2016, Rebecca had a significant body of work – 10 groups of sculpture, at Doddington Hall.

-SOAR is a sculpture cast in editions in bronze or with glass aggregate.
+Rebecca’s studio explores reuse of glass bottles in particular crushed as an aggregate in concrete or fused in a kiln.
+Years of research lead to exciting commissions reusing glass bottles to create cast artworks in 2015 and 2016, reusing glass to create artworks from glass with historical relevance, such as glass that was once employed in the Russell-Cotes Museum, donated to Rebecca to create new work to be displayed there.
+Soar is a sculpture cast in editions in bronze or with glass aggregate.
 It follows on from a series of work about flight and the energy required to elevate.
-The glass aggregate casts reuse imploded and graded bottle glass, sourced locally, in place of other aggregate, the glass sparkles in the light.
+The glass aggregate casts reuse imploded and graded bottle glass, sourced locally, in place of other aggregate; the glass sparkles in the light.
 HSBC have one in their collection.

 1991 Royal College of Art MA (RCA) Glass